LC2024/LC2024.github.io/index.md

 ---
 layout: home
 ---
 The Logic Colloquium is the European Summer Meeting of the Association for Symbolic Logic, an annual gathering to present current research in all aspects of logic.
-In 2024, the meeting will be held 24-28 June at the University of Gothenburg in Sweden.
+In 2024, the meeting will be held 24–28 June at the University of Gothenburg in Sweden.

 The colloquium will run for five days and comprise 10 plenary lectures, 3 tutorial lectures and 6 special sessions as well as contributed talks.
 In addition, the 2024 Gödel Lecture will be delivered at the meeting.

 ### Important Dates
-The following times are in CET/CEST (Europe/Stockholm:UTC +02:00):
+The following times are in CET/CEST (Europe/Stockholm: UTC +02:00)

 - 29 February 2024: Deadline for [ASL student travel applications](/travel_grants)
 - 1 March: Deadline for contributed talks